lukedenton/portfolio/websites/README.md

 2. [Port Noarlunga Football Club](https://github.com/lukedenton/portfolio/tree/master/websites#port-noarlunga-football-club)
 3. [Fresh Rejuvenations](https://github.com/lukedenton/portfolio/tree/master/websites#fresh-rejuvenations)

-## Bek Bakes
+## Bek Bakes (and custom CMS)

-I've built this as a static website, leveraging HTML5 templates and custom Javascript to lazy load images.
-The gallery also has a custom built infinite loader.
+I've recently rebuilt this website to use VueJS, with a custom headless CMS.
+This means that the website is all client side, making use of API calls to get data dynamically.
+As part of the application, I've made use of Vuex to manage the state of the application.

 Another notable addition to the website is the spam filter.
 I've implemented a simple bait field that any normal user wouldn't see, however bots will see and will think it's a required field, so they will fill it in.
 Before allowing the